Lumiera

 Now that you have your basic build environment prepared, the next step is to care for some special libraries required by Lumiera that are not directly part of the Lumiera project itself, but aren’t readily available through the usual package manager of the common distributions either.

-[we maintain our own Debian package depot at Lumiera.org and provide binary Debian packages for a range of distributions; yet this tutorial strives at showing the basic and generic method for building.
-Thus we’ll show you here how to build these libraries from source yourself]
+[ We maintain our own Debian package depot at Lumiera.org and provide binary Debian packages for a range of distributions; yet this tutorial strives at showing the basic and generic method for building.
+Thus we’ll show you here how to build these libraries from source yourself — however, in many cases it can be more convenient to use the DEB packages we provide, if applicable, for these extra library dependencies of Lumiera and just care for building the Lumiera main tree on your system. ]

 Thus, we’ll have to get the source code for these support libraries, build and install them before we’re able to compile Lumiera.